Follow Us :

 Image source: Bing

-What is external audit in the pharmaceutical industry?
+What is an external audit in the pharmaceutical industry?

 An external audit is typically scheduled or unannounced, designed to assess and verify compliance with both national and international pharmaceutical regulations and standards.
 The successful completion of such an audit may lead to critical outcomes, including certifications, regulatory approvals, and the granting of operational licenses, ensuring adherence to industry best practices and legal requirements.